FlixTrain: Rolling stock

 FlixTrain does not usually own the rolling stock that it operates.
 Instead, the company decided to lease these assets from other companies.
-Early FlixTrain rolling stock was sourced from the BahnTouristikExpress (BTE), this business relationship came to an end in early 2020.
+Early FlixTrain rolling stock was sourced from the BahnTouristikExpress (BTE); this business relationship came to an end in early 2020.
 Another provider of rolling stock to the company has been Talbot Services, based in Aachen.
-FlixTrain has reportedly arranged for their trains to be powered exclusively by green electricity.
+FlixTrain has reportedly arranged for its trains to be powered exclusively by green electricity.

-FlixTrain has primarily opted for rakes of refurbished locomotive-hauled UIC-standard passenger coaches hauled by 3rd generation Siemens EuroSprinter and Siemens Vectron locomotives.
-During 2020, FlixTrain entered into a co-operative agreement with the European railway leasing company Railpool; according to two companies, all of the leased coaches are equipped with new seats, and have amenities such as modernised restrooms, power sockets at each seat, Wi-Fi technology, and onboard entertainment systems.
+FlixTrain has primarily opted for carriages of refurbished locomotive-hauled UIC-standard passenger coaches hauled by 3rd generation Siemens EuroSprinter and Siemens Vectron locomotives.
+During 2020, FlixTrain entered into a co-operative agreement with the European railway leasing company Railpool; according to the two companies, all of the leased coaches are equipped with new seats and have amenities such as modernized toilets, power sockets at each seat, Wi-Fi technology, and onboard entertainment systems.

-During February 2022, the Russian manufacturer Transmashholding (TMH) were reportedly in discussions with FlixTrain for the supply of 65 sets of coaches capable of speeds of up to 230km/h; the proposed deal, valued at €1 billion, was to set to rely upon external financiers to buy the rolling stock and then lease it to FlixTrain.
-The 2022 Russian invasion of Ukraine however made the proposed deal no longer feasible, and lead the company to investigate alternative options.
+During February 2022, the Russian manufacturer Transmashholding (TMH) was reportedly in discussions with FlixTrain for the supply of 65 sets of coaches capable of speeds of up to 230km/h; the proposed deal, valued at €1 billion, was set to rely upon external financiers to buy the rolling stock and then lease it to FlixTrain.
+The 2022 Russian invasion of Ukraine made the proposed deal unfeasible and led the company to investigate alternative options.

+FlixTrain Talgo 230

+During early-2025 FlixTrain had been negotiating with Talgo to buy up to 63 trains similar to DB Fernverkehr's new ICE L trains.
+On 27 March 2025 FlixTrain placed an order worth €1.06 billion with Talgo, for thirty locomotive-hauled trainsets and fifteen years of maintenance.
+The trains would be capable of operating across the Netherlands, Austria, Germany, Denmark and Sweden, with a framework for increasing the order up to 65 trainsets.
+Haulage would be via separately-procured Siemens Vectron locomotives.